JoserraLP/SmartTLC/README.md

 If you have any suggestion to improve the SmartTLC framework, do not hesitate and open an issue or even email me at [joserralp@unex.es](mailto:joserralp@unex.es?subject=[GitHub]%20SmartTLC%20Suggestion).

-## About
-This framework was developed for my Master's Thesis in Computer Science at Universidad de Extremadura in Cáceres.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)